Clancey/MMM-ImmichTileSlideShow/README.md

 A tile-based slideshow for MagicMirror² that displays a configurable grid of images.
 It is designed to fetch photos and (optionally) videos from [Immich (self-hosted photo app)](http://immch.app/) via the module's `node_helper` and internal proxies, but it also ships with placeholder tiles so it renders out-of-the-box with zero configuration.

 Performance note (Raspberry Pi / Chromium): this module now requests Immich thumbnails for images (`/assets/{id}/thumbnail?size=thumbnail`) and the encoded video stream (`/assets/{id}/video`) instead of full originals.
-This significantly reduces bandwidth and CPU usage on low-power devices.
+If the thumbnail or encoded stream responds with 404, the module automatically falls back to the original asset URL.
+This significantly reduces bandwidth and CPU usage on low-power devices while remaining robust.

 - Auto grid layout (auto tile count/gap, fit: cover/contain)
 - Rotates a random tile at a fixed interval with configurable transitions (fade/slide)